 Hash Brown Casserole comes together in less than 10 minutes with just a few simple ingredients.
 It’s the perfect side dish for potlucks, barbecues, and even brunch.

-I mean. what’s not to love about potatoes, cheese, sour cream and a delicious crispy, buttery topping?
-Basically, this casserole is a carb-lover’s dream come true.
+I mean.
+What’s not to love about potatoes, cheese, sour cream and a delicious crispy, buttery topping?
+Basically, this casserole is a carb lover’s dream come true.

+I pretty much make them for every single holiday.
 Not only are these potatoes super easy to make, people go crazy for them.
-Even forgoing the more traditional mashed potatoes or sweet potato casserole for them.
+I’ve even seen people forego the more traditional mashed potatoes or sweet potato casserole for them.

 Let’s be real though, I love carbs, so I just eat all three.

-This hash brown casserole goes by so many different names such as cheesy potatoes, funeral potatoes, funeral hash brown casserole, corn flake potatoes, Amish funeral potatoes – well, you get the idea.
+You might know it as cheesy potatoes, funeral potatoes, funeral hash brown casserole, corn flake potatoes, Amish funeral potatoes – well, you get the idea.

 I’m honestly not sure why these are called funeral potatoes, but my guess is that they’re often made for after-funeral luncheons or dinners?

-Either way, I’m still calling them cheesy potatoes, or hash brown casserole.
+Either way, I’m still calling them cheesy potatoes, or Hash Brown Casserole.

 - 1 10.5-ounce can condensed cream of chicken soup

 - 2 cups shredded cheddar cheese